mchenwang/PupilOptixLab/README.md

 # PupilOptixLab

-PupilOptixLab is a lightweight real-time ray tracing framework based on OptiX7.
-A basic path tracer has been implemented on PupilOptixLab.
+PupilOptixLab is a lightweight real-time ray tracing framework based on OptiX7 which is designed for rapid implementation of ray tracing algorithms on GPU.

+A basic path tracer has been implemented in [`example/path_tracer`](https://github.com/mchenwang/PupilOptixLab/tree/main/example/path_tracer).

 ![](https://github.com/mchenwang/PupilOptixLab/raw/main/image/PupilOptixLab.jpg)